wlperry/umd_biostats/ecostats_lectures/lecture_04/04_02_class_activity.html.md

 ::: callout-tip
 ## Activity 4

-Create a density plot comparing multiple lakes.
+Create a density plot comparing multiple lakes I3 to I8.
 Which lakes have similar distributions?
 Which ones are different?

 Try code here using patchwork or facet_grid